CopernicaMarketingSoftware/Documentation/Yothalot/php-job.md

 ```

 The counter part of the `wait()` method is the `detach()` method.
 This detaches
-the script from the job - while the job continues running in the background.
+the script from the job - while the job continues to run in the background.
 In practice
-it is not necessary to explicitly call `detach()`, because active jobs are
+it is not necessary to explicitly call `detach()` because active jobs are
 automatically detached when the PHP script ends.
 The only effect of the `detach()`
 call is that it becomes impossible to call `wait()` later on, because the job
 is already detached.